mintheredonethat/stake/README.md

 Stake is developed through the Truffle framework, and leverages name registry and multi-signature capabilities via smart contract.

-+++ INSERT GIF OF USAGE +++
++++ GIF OF USAGE +++

 ## Motivation for Stake

-Self-awareness enlightened me to my subtle form of procrastination - I would learn a lot by digesting material, but never really applied what I learned.
+It took self-awareness to realise my subtle form of procrastination.
 By "being in motion" as opposed to "taking action" ([James Clear](http://jamesclear.com/taking-action)), I was no closer to achieving my goals than I was X days ago.

-I sought out peers to hold me accountable to completing my tasks.
+I *really* wanted to learn dapp development by building an app that would stop me from procrastinating.

+I formed an accountability group with my peers.
-When we meet, we peer-assess our progress and discuss goals for the coming week.
+Every week, we assess each others' progress and set goals (in measurable, actionable units) for the coming week.
-Each person deconstructs their goals into measurable, actionable units.
-In order to pass the week, you need evidence of progress (complete X units of goal Y).
+During assessment, we provide evidence of our progress to our members.
-If you fail to meet your goals, you are "punished" for not doing so.
+If we fail the assessment, we are "punished" for not doing so.

-For example, I would send X ether to the contract.
+For example, I would send X ether to the contract & if I completed my weekly tasks:
-Complete weekly tasks?
-Initiate a withdrawal process, and upon team confirmation, I can be refunded my ether.
+  * I initiate a withdrawal process, and upon team confirmation, I can be refunded my ether
-Did not complete?
-Team would not consent to withdrawal, and I would not be able to recoup my stake; stake stays in team contract.
+  * Otherwise, I would not recoup my stake (team would not consent to withdrawal); stake stays in team contract.

-One of my goals this week (03.06.17 - 03.12.17) was to *_really_* learn solidity & dapp development by "taking action".
-I wanted to build an app for my accountability group using smart contracts.
 Initially, I looked at implementations of name registries & multi-sig wallets.
-Though I grasped some of the code, there were many concepts that flew over my head.
-Copying & pasting doesn't really help me learn - I spiked some of their core concepts instead.
+Tutorials were either too simplistic or too complex.
 I decided to start small & build up the features I needed, thereby expanding my working knowledge.
 As of 03.12.17, I have formed the barebones foundation; I've met one of my goals for the week.
 I am learning a lot & regularly document my progress and code.
-I hope novices, who are in my position, can learn from this repo; I felt many of the public tutorials were either too simplistic or complex.
+I hope novices, like me, can learn from this repo.
-Also, I hope people will use this platform (once complete) to achieve their goals & realise a potential previously deemed inaccessible.
+Also, once complete, I believe this platform will help people achieve their goals & realise a potential previously deemed inaccessible.
 I appreciate any feedback & contributions - thank you in advance.

-Here's to taking action, getting things done, and raising the bar.
+**Here's to taking action, getting things done, and raising the bar.**

 ## Learning Goals of Stake